zorrowang/LeetCode/docs/Languages/Java/Stack.md

 ```

+## LinkedList Class

 ## Applications of Stack

-Balancing of symbols
+- Balancing of symbols
-Infix to Postfix /Prefix conversion
+- Infix to Postfix /Prefix conversion
-Redo-undo features at many places like editors, photoshop.
+- Redo-undo features at many places like editors, photoshop.
-Forward and backward feature in web browsers
+- Forward and backward feature in web browsers
-Used in many algorithms like Tower of Hanoi, tree traversals, stock span problem, histogram problem.
+- Used in many algorithms like Tower of Hanoi, tree traversals, stock span problem, histogram problem.
-Other applications can be Backtracking, Knight tour problem, rat in a maze, N queen problem and sudoku solver
+- Other applications can be Backtracking, Knight tour problem, rat in a maze, N queen problem and sudoku solver
-In Graph Algorithms like Topological Sorting and Strongly Connected Components
+- In Graph Algorithms like Topological Sorting and Strongly Connected Components

 ## References
 - <https://en.wikipedia.org/wiki/Stack_(abstract_data_type)>